Muammar Gaddafi: Capture and killing

 The Misrata militia took Gaddafi prisoner, causing serious injuries as they tried to apprehend him; the events were filmed on a mobile phone.
 A video appears to picture Gaddafi being poked or stabbed in the anus "with some kind of stick or knife" or possibly a bayonet.
 Pulled onto the front of a pick-up truck, he fell off as it drove away.
-His semi-naked, lifeless body was then placed into an ambulance and taken to Misrata; upon arrival, he was found to be dead.
-Official NTC accounts claimed that Gaddafi was caught in a cross-fire and died from bullet wounds.
+His semi-naked body was then placed into an ambulance and taken to Misrata; upon arrival, he was found to be dead.
+Official NTC accounts claimed that Gaddafi was caught in a crossfire and died from bullet wounds.
 Other eye-witness accounts claimed that rebels had fatally shot Gaddafi in the stomach.

 That afternoon, NTC Prime Minister Mahmoud Jibril publicly revealed the news of Gaddafi's death.
 His corpse was placed in the freezer of a local market alongside the corpses of Yunis Jabr and Mutassim; the bodies were publicly displayed for four days, with Libyans from all over the country coming to view them.
 Footage of Gaddafi's death was broadcast extensively across media networks internationally.
 In response to international calls, on 24 October Jibril announced that a commission would investigate Gaddafi's death.
 On 25 October, the NTC announced that Gaddafi had been buried at an unidentified location in the desert.